Tests for pancreatic cancer

 • When will I get my test results?

-• How will I get my test results?
+• Who will give me my test results?

 • Who can I contact if I have any questions?